The Incredible Wildlife of Ningaloo...

-Some of this wildlife is migratory, and there are defined 'seasons' when you will have the best chance of viewing them: such as whale sharks and humpback whales.
+Some of this wildlife is migratory, and there are defined 'seasons' when you will have the best chance of viewing them: such as whale sharks, humpback whales and migratory shorebirds.

 But there is also plenty of incredible wildlife to see year-round at Ningaloo: turtles, fish, corals, rays, emu, kangaroos, rock wallabies and diverse bird life to name a few.

 So dive in to the list below, and if you have in questions about the best time of year to see your favourite animals, please get in touch.

 End of March to early August.
 Day tours to snorkel with the Whale sharks are available with licenced operators during this time.

 August to September.
 Day tours to snorkel with Humpback Whales are available with licenced operators during this time.